seemantpradhan/frontend-interview/Fundamentals/Hoisting.md

 Import declarations (import):
 - Declarations are hoisted, and side effects of importing the module are executed before the rest of the code.

+## How it works:
+Hoisting:
+- The variable declaration (not the assignment) is hoisted to the top of its scope (either global or block scope).
+Temporal Dead Zone (TDZ):
+- The period between the start of the scope and the declaration of the variable is known as the Temporal Dead Zone.
+Attempting to access the variable within the TDZ results in a ReferenceError.

 ## Under the hood